Contact Data Export - Terms of Use & Legal Framework

 Legal entities (OE, EE, IKE, EPE, SA): Corporate publicity data is not removed.
 It concerns data that is mandatorily published in G.E.MI. and is publicly available by law.
 Its removal would contradict the purpose of commercial publicity (Law 4919/2022, Directive 2017/1132/EU).

 Politically Exposed Persons (PEPs): Data of politically exposed persons (members of parliament, ministers, mayors, regional governors, MEPs) comes from public sources and is maintained in accordance with Law 4557/2018 (Prevention of money laundering).
-Maintaining this data is a legal obligation for obliged entities using the platform.
-It is not removed.
+This data is maintained on the basis of legitimate interest, to support the AML/KYC compliance of obliged entities using the platform (Law 4557/2018); the data controller is not itself an obliged entity.
+It is not removed as a rule, but every request for correction of inaccuracy or mistaken identification is examined.

 Disclaimer